m3rcury02/totalitycorp-frontend-challenge/README.md

 # Totality Corp Assignment

-An e-commerce site application built as an assignment for Totality Corp company.
+An e-commerce site application built in React Js

 # Access the site in :
 https://m3rcury02.netlify.app/